BehaviorTree/btcpp_website/docs/guides/blackboard_reference.md

 ## Blackboard entries as Share pointers

-For the sake of simplicity, we will consider further an onject that is expensive to copy, called **Pointcloud**.
+For the sake of simplicity, we will consider an object that is expensive to copy, called **Pointcloud**.

  Assuming that we have a simple BT like this one: